Sustainability assessment using multimodal AI agents: Generating Inventory from Multimodal Information

 \textbf{LCA Agent.} This agent acts as a critic.
-It creates data abstraction (DA) based on the query, which defines the relevant component classes to include in the inventory, ensuring the LCI is correct-by-construction with respect to system boundaries.
+It creates data abstraction (DA) based on the query, which defines the relevant component classes to include in the inventory, ensuring the LCI is correct-by-construction with respect to system boundaries~\cite{zhang_living_2025}.
 It then assesses the LCI quality and completeness, identifies missing or ambiguous elements, and formulates targeted queries to the Stakeholders Agent to retrieve more information.
 This iterative exchange refines the LCI over multiple rounds.

-\textbf{Stakeholders Agent.} This agent simulates the role of stakeholder such as engineers, product managers, and external suppliers, who contribute data.
+\textbf{Stakeholders Agent.} This agent simulates the role of stakeholders such as engineers, product managers, and external suppliers, who contribute data.
 This agent leverages search tools to retrieve relevant information and also uses secondary data (e.g., research publications, industry reports) to supplement LCIs where direct access to proprietary or measured data is unavailable.

-Our retrieval pipeline begins with the LCA agent constructing a DA from the user query, which can be a simple name (e.g., ``iPhone 12 Pro") or a photo.
+Our retrieval pipeline begins with the LCA agent constructing a DA (see Supplementary~3.1 for DA examples) from the user query, which can be a simple name (e.g., ``iPhone 12 Pro") or a photo.
 The DA serves as both a reasoning scaffold for agents and a constraint that bounds outputs within methodologically valid LCA representations~\cite{zhang_living_2025}.
 For electronics, this DA includes PCBs, ICs, sensors, passive electronic components (e.g., resistors, capacitors), and mechanical parts~\cite{zhang_deltalca_2024}.
 For devices with additional subsystems such as batteries or displays, the DA also guides the agent to retrieve relevant specifications, such as battery capacity and display type, respectively.

-The Stakeholders Agent (Figure~\ref{fig:main_2}a) searches for product specifications (see Methods) and teardown images (e.g., FCC reports, iFixit).
-It then extracts useful information such as internal view photos by applying a combination of custom visual tools such as PDF parsers for extracting structured data from environmental reports, Fast Fourier Transform (FFT) filters for image preprocessing, and pre-trained deep learning models for object detection and segmentation.
+The Stakeholders Agent (Fig.~2a) searches for product specifications (see Methods) and teardown images (e.g., FCC reports, iFixit).
+It then extracts useful information by applying custom visual tools such as Fast Fourier Transform (FFT) filters for image preprocessing, and pre-trained deep learning models for object detection and segmentation.
 The agent performs dynamic multimodal reasoning by autonomously deciding which sources to use and the most appropriate tool for each subtask based on intermediate reasoning

 We tested our image mining pipeline on a dataset of Apple products (see Methods) and achieved a 100\% success rate corresponding to the product name.
 For the FCC, we only failed on two recently released iPhone models whose FCC reports are still confidential; in those cases, the agent successfully retrieved internal photos from alternative online sources such as iFixit.
 The average runtime of the image mining process is 8.9 s.